 Poland has a large and growing road network of about 1,300 miles of highways and 3,807 miles of express roads.
 The Ministry of Infrastructure has developed a draft of a new road program, which presents a list of investments on national roads planned by the government to be implemented in the third decade of the 21st century.
 The total amount is worth approximately $65.5 billion.
 This includes new tasks worth about $42 billion and continued tasks worth about $23.5 billion.
 The new plan defines the objectives of the transport policy in the field of building the TEN-T road network and complementary road connections.
 TEN-T (Trans-European Transport Networks) is a planned network of roads, railways, airports, and water infrastructure in the European Union.
 This would allow investments in new road infrastructure or upgrades.

 Another large investment is the Polish portion of the Via Baltica, a 540-mile-long expressway that connects Tallin, Estonia to Warsaw, Poland via Latvia and Lithuania.
 The route will be an important road connection between the Baltic countries.
+The final opening of Via Baltica is scheduled for mid-2024.

-Moreover, Poland’s General Directorate for National Roads and Highways (GDDKiA) has established “The Safe Road Infrastructure Program 2021-2024,” which is the first independent, long-term program around road safety infrastructure on a large scale in Poland.
+Poland’s General Directorate for National Roads and Highways (GDDKiA) has established “The Safe Road Infrastructure Program 2021-2024,” which is the first independent, long-term program around road safety infrastructure on a large scale in Poland.
 More than $650 million funds will be allocated from National Road Fund for this purpose.

 PKP S.A. is the dominant company in the railway market in Poland.
 Today, Polish railway infrastructure has 12,000 miles of railway tracks.
 Most of the projects were funded by the EU Program Infrastructure and Environment during the 2014-2020 period.
 The EU has already spent over $10 billion for the modernization of the Polish railway system.
 Under the program, 9,000 km of railway roads will be created or improved, and 500 trains will be upgraded.